openownership/openownership.beta/_visualisation/optional/charts.md

 * The chart appears on the appropriate side of the Node according to the [Chirality](/visualisation/core/chirality) rule.
 * Nodes may have 2 charts; one each for its ownership and control breakdown.

-Each chart should include one bar for each Beneficiary.
+Each chart should include one bar for each Beneficiary that you want to highlight.

 * The Beneficiaries may be different between ownership and control charts.
+* Label each bar with its value (percentage) and the Beneficiary it relates to.
-* Label each bar with the same Label that appears beneath that Beneficiary's Node.
+  * The Beneficiary should be identified using the same Label that appears beneath that Beneficiary's Node.
   * The bar label should appear on the outside end of the bar.
 * Colour the bar according to the [Colour](/visualisation/optional/colour) rules (if you are using them).
 * Attempt to sort bars by the level of interest, using a consistent sorting direction across your diagram.